mrmartineau/scrollObserver/README.md

 # ScrollObserver
-### Add class to element when a specific scroll value has been reached
+> Add a class to an element when a specific scroll threshold has been reached

 ## Installation